Sacramento Audio Waffle and NorCal NoiseFest Video Standards (Added 2023-05-27)

 Since we have been living in quarantine we have had to made a lot of adjustments to our personal, professional and entertainer lives which has honestly been a very interesting challenge.
 Our monthly waffle events, Sacramento Audio Waffle, had been converted to a YouTube live page and we did the same for the NorCal NoiseFest in 2020.

 Many other events across the world have gone virtual.
 When it is safe for all of us to see each other in person and play as loud as possible I honestly do hope we adapt to what we’ve learned during this ‘at home’ time to start virtualizing live events.

 This blog is going to go over the various settings and prerequisites necessary to ensure that your performance in the festival or the monthly waffle events is peak representation of your work.

 Additionally I will also cover how to stream your own shows by sharing what I’ve learned here.
 Personally speaking this is really great because I have been wanting to virtualize my own performances for many years and this pandemic kicked me in the pants to get the project going.

 I’m not entirely going to flesh out in this blog how to build a home recording setup.
 There are many tutorials online on what is needed and MANY home recording groups on social media platforms where you can discuss what you want to complete with the limits present of recording at home.
 Additionally, by now I would also like to think that a lot of artists, noise artists specifically, have adapted some sort of home recording methods.

 Audio Recording Interfaces

 Audio quality should be at least 16bit WAV 44.1khz.
-Do NOT make your final track into an MP3.
-MP3’s are compressed so they take up less disk space but you lose audio quality in the process.
+Do NOT encode your final track into an MP3 format.
+MP3’s are compressed so they take up less disk space but audio quality is lost in the process.

 If you have a DSLR or Digital Camera with video capabilities double check the documentation to ensure the video quality matches the standard for 1080p.